 “Sing along,” says Vinny, waving his arms furiously in time to the music.

 “In the old days,” he went on, “people made their own sauerkraut so they would have veggies to eat during the long winters.Your great grandpappy was a sauerkraut-maker extraordinaire.
 People came from all over to buy his home-made kraut.
 Now, we just go to the deli.
 It comes in jars or cans, too.
 I like the Polish kind best myself.
 It’s good to keep the old ways alive.
 Keep chopping!”

 “Val-dera-ha-ha-ha-ha-ha,” sings Will at the top of his lungs.
 Isla just hums, too busy to get involved in the lyrics.

-Many people think the healthy bacteria protect us in many ways… like keeping inflammation in check, reducing allergies, preventing constipation… But the science is still young.
-Just to be on the safe side, many doctors and nutritionists recommend two servings of probiotic foods a day.
+Many people think the healthy bacteria protect us by keeping inflammation in check, reducing allergies, and preventing constipation.
+But the science is still young.
+To be on the safe side, many nutritionists recommend two servings of probiotic foods a day.

 Probiotics are found in fermented foods… like pickles, yogurt, kefir, buttermilk, and, of course, sauerkraut.
 You can also get probiotics in supplements.
 But unless you’re taking antibiotics, which wipe out the good bugs along with the bad ones, it’s best to rely on real food for your probiotics.

 Sauerkraut processed in cans or jars doesn’t have any live probiotics, because heat kills all those cute little helpful bacteria.
 Instead, buy it raw at farmer’s markets or delis for the real stuff.
 Or make it yourself!
 But processed or cooked sauerkraut still has all the nutrients from cabbage.
 Enjoy it both ways.
 It’s packed with vitamin C!